Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

 Our minds become muddled and our hearts grow weary as we ask the cards (or reader) the same questions over and over again.

 This is a lesson.
 It's a steep part of the learning curve for anyone who is serious about understanding themselves and their relationship to Life.
-Everyone who has studied Tarot seriously has been through this at some point.
-Anyone who has ever studied Life seriously has been through this.
+Everyone who has studied Tarot seriously, has been through this at some point.
+Anyone who has ever lived their Life earnestly has been through this.

 My feeling is that some people don’t get past it and simply write Tarot off as not helpful at this point.

-Instead of going deeper into the meditative and contemplative side of Tarot and perhaps looking at other mystical perspectives such as Qabalah or numerology, they simply decide to leave it.
+Instead of going deeper into the contemplative side of Tarot, or taking a look at associated mystical models such as Qabalah or numerology, they give up and decide that tarot is bs.

-I’m only saying that she may not have the depth of understanding or experience with Tarot that would allow for a more positive and helpful experience.
+But I'm also saying that she may not have the depth of understanding with Tarot that would allow for a more positive and helpful experience.